Five Day Pine Mountain Georgia Experience

 Take the short and scenic drive to Columbus where you can raft down the Chattahoochee River on the world’s longest urban whitewater course.
 The adventurous may want to schedule their rafting later in the day when the dam release creates some of the largest class 5 rapids in the Eastern U.S. Explore the great mix of architecture, public art, shopping, and restaurants that are in Historic Uptown Columbus.

 Rent bikes at Callaway Gardens and enjoy a ride around the park, stopping at the attractions along the way.
 Sit by the lake at Robin Beach, watch the Birds of Prey show, or spend an hour on the zip line at Treetop Adventure.
 Finish the day relaxing by the Mountain Top Pool, watching the sunset and grilling outdoors.
 If you don’t feel like cooking, head over to Carriage and Horses Restaurant.

 Breakfast at the Country Kitchen, a short drive through the State Park from the resort, provides a view like no other and allows you to experience some of the beautiful buildings built by Roosevelt’s Civilian Conservation Corps.
 Pick up a souvenir at the park store on the way back or stop and hike a trail.
 An afternoon horseback ride at Roosevelt Stables to the overlook completes your Pine Mountain Experience.

-As you wind up your week relaxing on the porch or in the hot tub of your cabin, feel free to contemplate your next trip to Pine Mountain and Mountain Top Inn and Resort—where a whole new set of adventures will wait!
+As you wind up your week relaxing on the porch or in the hot tub of your cabin, feel free to contemplate your next trip to Pine Mountain and Mountain Top Inn and Resort—where a completely new set of adventures will wait.